If you’ve been managing your dog’s Cushing’s disease and suddenly notice they’ve stopped eating, it’s understandable to feel anxious.

-If you’ve been managing your dog’s Cushing’s disease and suddenly notice they’ve stopped eating, it’s understandable to feel anxious.
 Cushing’s disease can be complex and unpredictable, and a loss of appetite may be your dog’s way of signaling that something isn’t quite right—whether related to the condition itself or a complication of treatment.

-In this blog, we’ll cover why your dog may stop eating with Cushing’s, what you can do at home, and when it’s time to reach out to your vet.
+We outline why your dog may stop eating with Cushing’s, what you can do at home, and when it’s time to reach out to your vet.

-My Dog Has Cushing’s and Is Not Eating — Why It Happens
+My Dog Has Cushing’s and Is Not Eating: Why It Happens

 When a dog has Cushing’s and is not eating, it may be due to medication side effects (especially from Vetoryl or Lysodren), gastrointestinal upset, secondary infections, adrenal crises, elevated cortisol levels, or disease progression.
-Appetite changes often signal an imbalance in treatment, additional illness, or discomfort that needs veterinary attention.

 1. Medication Side Effects (Vetoryl or Lysodren)

-The most common treatment for Cushing’s disease is Vetoryl (trilostane) or Lysodren (mitotane), both of which aim to regulate the overproduction of cortisol.
 However, if the dosage is too high or not well-tolerated, it can suppress the adrenal glands too much, leading to lethargy, nausea, vomiting, and appetite loss.

 Watch for: